How to Prevent Relapse (6 Helpful Habits)

 Meditation can change all of this.

 So, how exactly does one meditate?
 There is no right or wrong way.
-Most people have a vision of a person sitting, legs crossed, on the floor with their back straight and making some sort of om noise.
+Most people have a vision of a person sitting, legs crossed, on the floor with their back straight and making some om noise.
 That is not exactly how it has to be.
-The key point is to clear your mind and fill your body with peace.
+The key is to clear your mind and fill your body with peace.
 Here is a general idea to get you started:

 - Find any quiet place and sit still, eyes closed, body relaxed.